jiakuan/gwt-gradle-plugin/doc/latest/Configuration.md

   // Optional: Debugging: causes normally-transient generated types to be saved in the specified directory gen = file('build/gen')

-  // Optional: The directory into which deployable output files will be written (defaults to 'war') war = file('build/war')
+  // Optional: The directory into which deployable output files will be written (defaults to 'build/gwt') war = file('build/gwt')

-  // Optional: The directory into which deployable but not servable output files will be written (defaults to 'WEB-INF/deploy' under the -war directory/jar, and may be the same as the -extra directory/jar) deploy = file('build/deploy')
+  // Optional: The directory into which deployable but not servable output files will be written (defaults to 'build/deploy') deploy = file('build/deploy')

   // Optional: The directory into which extra files, not intended for deployment, will be written